-Executions
+Executions and Torture

-Another issue is that of executions.
-Human Rights Watch and other groups assert that Bahrain is going against the international trend to end execution.
+Another issue that predated the 2011 unrest is that of executions.
+Human Rights Watch and other groups asserted that Bahrain is going against the international trend to end execution.
 In November 2009, Bahrain's Court of Cassation upheld the sentencing to death by firing squad of a citizen of Bangladesh.
 That sentenced was imposed for a 2005 murder.
 From 1977 until 2006, there were no executions in Bahrain.
-Allegations of torture against Shiite opposition figures are widespread.7